grapitycreation/NDR-Suricata-Zeek-ELK-MachineLearning/README.md

  - Sends an email alert to system administrators detailing the incident, including timestamps, source IP, file size, and destination server info:
 ![image](https://github.com/grapitycreation/NDR-Suricata-Zeek-ELK-MachineLearning/blob/main/Images/image34.png)

+## Conclusion

+This project demonstrates a comprehensive and practical approach to building a scalable, real-time Network Detection and Response (NDR) solution using open-source tools such as Suricata, Zeek, and the Elastic Stack.
+By integrating advanced detection capabilities with automated response workflows, the system not only enhances network visibility but also significantly reduces response time to security incidents.
+The architecture is designed for adaptability, making it suitable for various organizational environments and requirements, while ensuring minimal disruption to business operations.

+Through the implemented test scenarios, the system has proven its effectiveness in detecting and mitigating a wide range of network threats, from denial-of-service attacks to data exfiltration attempts.
+Automated alerting and response mechanisms further empower administrators to react quickly and efficiently.
+This framework lays a solid foundation for future enhancements, including the integration of additional data sources, advanced machine learning models, and more sophisticated automation for threat detection and response.
+Ultimately, the project provides a robust, cost-effective, and extensible solution for modern network security challenges.